Nyx-sec/impsec-glitch/README.md

 👋 Hi, I’m @impsec-glitch

-The mediocre teacher tells.
+> The mediocre teacher tells.
 The good teacher explains.
 The superior teacher demonstrates.
 The great teacher inspires.
--William Arthur Ward
+>
+> --<cite>William Arthur Ward</cite>

 I always pictured myself as a bit of a loner scientist.
 However, a spark was ignited within after volunteering at my local elementary school.
 Through tutoring and volunteering, that I found that I receive great satisfaction at educating young minds.
 Teaching, and learning, has become a passion of mine, and with a Bachelor's of Science in Physics with a minor in Mathematics from Georgia Institute of Technology, I have so much knowledge to pass on to, and provide inspiration for, our future generations.